juhan-tarn/LisPy_Interpreter/README.md

 # LisPy_Interpreter <br/>

-<br/>An interpreter in Python for Lisp.
+An interpreter in Python for Lisp.
-So far the interpreter can evaluate arithmetic expressions, including nested expressions.
+<br/>So far the interpreter can evaluate arithmetic expressions, including nested expressions.

 This interpreter works in Python 3.4, and it contains regular expression package (regular expression is built-in).
 If regular expression package cannot be imported, try `pip install regex`